-9. Sanctions
+10. Sanctions

 Before a sanction is issued at any level, each incident will be viewed and considered individually, taking into account the specific circumstances of the incident and pupil, as indicated in Appendix 3 to this Positive Behaviour Policy.
 Examples of specific circumstances which will be taken into account include, but are not limited to, any disability or Special Educational Need which the pupil has.
 The investigation of any incident involving a pupil with a disability and/or Special Educational Need will involve the SENCO/Assistant SENCO, and that pupil's Individual Education Plan and/or behavioural plan will be taken into account, if applicable.
+If deemed appropriate, a letter of apology, might be requested from the pupil who has either deliberately or accidentally caused hurt or harm to another member of our school community.